radian-software/straight.el/README.md

   primary remote into the primary local `:branch`.
 * `merge-from-upstream`: performs normalization, then merges from the upstream remote into the primary local `:branch`.
-* `pull-from-remote`: performs normalization, then pulls from the primary remote and merges with the primary `:branch`.
-* `pull-from-upstream`: performs normalization, then pulls from the configured `:upstream`, if there is one.
-Merges with the primary `:branch`.
 * `push-to-remote`: performs normalization, pulls from the primary remote if necessary, and then pushes if necessary.
 * `check-out-commit`: verifies that no merge is in progress and that